 The length of study for the various languages varies from languages such as Italian, or French, which are thought of as Category One Languages to more difficult Category Six languages such as Farsi or Arabic.
 Category One language courses last twenty-five weeks, while the other end of the spectrum Category Six languages are sixty-three weeks long.
 The language school is fairly large, it has a staff of thirteen hundred, and with one thousand staff members being college educated speakers civilians who speak the language they teach as a native.
 The other three hundred staff members are specialized military language instructors that teach duty and mission-specific type instruction.
 There is also about four hundred additional military support staff that helps out at any given time in support and administration duties.

 Teams of five or six instructors teach up to thirty students, in sections of ten students each.
-The classes are small, instructors use smart boards; satellite TV, the Internet and other technological based delivery methods to supplement one on one instruction.
-Each of the language students has a MP3 player that is issued to them, to play back and record important and key learning concepts.
+The classes are small, instructors use smart boards; satellite TV, the Internet, and other technological-based delivery methods to supplement one on one instruction.
+Each of the language students has an MP3 player that is issued to them, to playback and record important and key learning concepts.

 “The students who enter our language school don’t get to select which of the languages to study,” said Dr Stephen Payne.
-Dr Payne is Vice Chancellor for the Language school.
+Dr. Payne is the Vice Chancellor of the Language school.
 “Students are tested using the Defense Language Aptitude Battery, and placed depending on aptitude, and needs of the service,” said Dr. Payne.